The Plone Playbook¶

 The first four samples are meant to be immediately useful.
-Just copy and customize.
-The multiserver sample is just a demonstration of several customization techniques.
+Copy and customize.
+The multiserver sample is a demonstration of several customization techniques.
 Read it for examples, but don’t expect to use it without substantial customization.

 Because a larger server installation is always going to require more thought and customization.